 - Techniques that reduce the risk of sharp injuries to health care workers.

 The NC Infection Control Curriculum is offered on-line for outpatient, dental, and home health/hospice settings by the Statewide Program for Infection Control and Epidemiology.
-Each course costs $150 by credit card.
-If an invoice is needed for payment by check, please complete this form.
+Each course costs $150 by credit card (Master Card and Visa only).
+If a course quote is needed for documentation or approval/payment by check, please complete this form.

 Take the required .0206 Infection Control Course for your facility type: